 Join us as we celebrate a significant step in our return to the stage with The Spark: a special, limited-run program featuring new collaborations that ignite the ineffable experience shared by performers and patrons.
 Set at the Performance Garage, an intimate 70 seat venue that has fostered and supported the Philadelphia arts community since its inception, this exclusive triple bill will feature two world premiere ballets—Artistic Director Angel Corella’s Landscaping the Mist, set to a minimalist score by Philip Glass, Other Half by choreographer Matthew Neenan completed by Rosie Langabeer’s irreverent score, as well as a remounting of Connection, Juliano Nunes’ 2019 world premiere for Philadelphia Ballet set to a primal score by Ezio Bosso.
 Experience a deeply meaningful program that is reflective of the time in which it has been created, and share in the spark of collective experience, community and strength.

 Tickets are extremely limited, with only 70 seats available per performance.
-Reserve your seats today before they go on sale to our full audience.

 The Performance Garage offers a brand-new experience for our patrons, where both dancers and audience members will be in very close proximity.
 This intimate venue with only 70 seats will highlight the electricity that exists between performer and patron—a unique and powerful thread that connects a room full of people who are experiencing something together.
 This is where we filmed our digital season, and we are excited to bring live audiences into this unique space.